metamaps/snorlax/README.md

 /api/vi/psyducks?from=0&per=100
 ```

-will return the first 100 psyducks within the acccessible records.
+will return the first 100 psyducks within the accessible records.

 If no `from` or `per` params are provided, Snorlax will default to the first 50 records. (from = 0, per = 50)